- Does Flour Contain Yeast?

 First of all, plain flour doesn’t have as much protein as pizza flour.
 Protein is what decomposes to form gluten.
 Gluten is what makes the dough more elastic.

-You will have to wait longer for the dough to settle and break down protein into gluten.
+You must wait longer for the dough to settle and break down protein into gluten.
 The dough also has a limited ability to stretch.

 Types of Yeast to Use with Pizza Flour